-A new partnership between the Royal United Hospital Bath and the Royal National Hospital for Rheumatic Diseases is helping women at risk of osteoporosis to get help earlier.

-Thanks to a new £16,000 investment from NHS Bath and NE Somerset, specialists from the two hospitals are working together to provide a falls and fracture liaison service for patients who attended clinics following a fracture, or the A&E department with a fall.
-The new service will scan patients for early signs of osteoporosis and identify patients who have problems with balance or walking and might be at risk of falling.
+A partnership between the RUH and the RNHRD is helping people at risk of osteoporosis to get help earlier.
+Thanks to a £16,000 investment from NHS Bath and NE Somerset, and NHS Wiltshire, specialists from the two hospitals are working together to provide a falls and fracture liaison service for patients who attend clinics following a fracture, or the A&E department with a fall.
+The service scans patients for early signs of osteoporosis and identifies patients who have problems with balance or walking, and who may be at risk from falling.